 The cost for the six day clinic is: € 960

-- five days full coaching with daily theory lessons
+- six days full coaching with daily theory lessons

 - coaching support on the beach and in the water

 - daily video coaching sessions

 The journey to the island is being booked individually.
 Nevertheless we are happy to help you with that.
 It is faily easy and inexpensive to travel to Ireland.
 The flight takes around 1.5 hours and Ryanair and Aerlingus fly from several airports for around 100,- Euro.
 Surf luggage is between 35,- and 50,- one way, depending on the carrier.

 Rental cars are relatively cheap: You can get a small car from 70,- for a week including insurance.
 If you need ideas where to book just get in touch.
 If you, however prefer to travel with your own van to extend the trip by a few days it's not very expensive either: The ferry from Cherbourg in France to Rosslare in Ireland is around 95,- Euro one way.

 The general cost of living is slightly higher than for example in Germany.

 We will arrange housing for the group.
 Hopefully all of us will stay in one big house - depending on the spot it might be necessary to stay in B&B's.
 Expect approximately 35,- Euro per person sharing a room per night.